bremor/bonaire_myclimate/README.md

 ## 1.1.0 - New Service: "bonaire_myclimate.send_raw_command"

 Introducing a new service that allows you to send commands directly to the Bonaire MyClimate Wi-Fi module.
 This is a much more reliable way for automations or scripts that require multiple changes at the same time, for example changing temperature and zone at the same time.
+For a complete list of all different raw commands, you should set your logging to debug for this integration to see what is sent and received by the WiFi module.
 ```
 service: bonaire_myclimate.send_raw_command
 data: